wein.plus

 Cru

 The French term means "growth".
 It attests to the special quality of a vineyard, a winery or a wine.
 It is mainly used in France, but also in other countries.
-There are different designations in France depending on the region, such as Cru Classé, Grand Cru and Premier Cru.
-Confusingly, it is not only the cru designations that differ from region to region, but also the number and order of quality levels.
-Other French designations for areas of outstanding quality are Climat, Clos, Côte and Lieu-dit.
-See comprehensive lists of all classification systems under Grand Cru, the country-specific wine quality hierarchies under Quality System and all vineyard-related keywords under Vineyard Area.
+Depending on the region, there are different designations in France, such as Cru Classé (in the Pessac-Léognan area in Graves, this is called Cru Classé de Graves), Grand Cru and Premier Cru.
+Confusingly, not only the cru designations but also the number and order of quality levels vary from region to region.

 Voices of our members